Petsyy/Petsyy/README.md

 # About Me

-Hello, I'm Peter Arenas.
+Hi, I'm Peter Arenas.
 I'm an aspiring web developer with a passion for creating responsive, user-friendly websites and web applications.
 I enjoy turning ideas into interactive digital experiences and continuously learning new technologies to enhance my skills in both front-end and back-end development.

 # Skills & Expertise